greco-project/pvcompare/docs/basic_usage.rst

 Please note that *pvcompare* only works with csv files but not with `json files <https://multi-vector-simulator.readthedocs.io/en/latest/simulating_with_the_mvs.html#json-file-mvs-config-json>`_.

 Because the ``data/user_inputs`` folder is an individual working directory, it is left empty in the initial state of *pvcompare*.
 The user is required to fill in the specific input files that fit to the according energy system setup.
-The directory ``data/user_inputs_collection`` contains a broad collection of all kinds of possible asset definitions that have been used within the GRECO Project.
+The directory ``data/user_inputs_collection`` contains a collection of all kinds of possible asset definitions that have been used within the GRECO Project.
 Users are welcome to copy specific parts from this collection folder into the ``data/user_inputs`` files.
 It is also possible to define new MVS assets (e.g. different power plants, storages or energy providers, transformers etc.).
 Please see the `MVS documentation on simulating with the MVS <https://multi-vector-simulator.readthedocs.io/en/latest/simulating_with_the_mvs.html>`_ for more information.
-When setting up your own input files, please make sure that your individual input folder contains *all* available files.
+When setting up your input files, make sure that your individual input folder contains *all* available files.
 Even though you can change the values of the parameters, the files themselves, their naming and structure cannot be changed.

-As mentioned above, there are also three input folders  (one for each example) in the ``examples/example_user_inputs/`` directory that resemble specific scenario setups for sector coupled and electricity sector scenarios.
-For a start we recommend to study the example input files and then to set up your own input files orientating on the example folders and by adding (or deleting) components from the ``data/user_inputs_collection`` directory.
+There are three input folders  (one for each example) in the ``examples/example_user_inputs/`` directory that resemble specific scenario setups for sector coupled and electricity sector scenarios.
+For a start we recommend to study the example input files and then set up your own input files accordingly by adding (or removing) components from the ``data/user_inputs_collection`` directory.

-Here's a very short description of the different input files:
+The following list gives an overview over all user input files.
+See section :ref:`parameters` for more information.

 **pvcompare_inputs**